SharpOddz/BrainCancerDetector_CNN/README.md

 <img width="1389" height="490" alt="image" src="https://github.com/user-attachments/assets/c381f11a-639a-45ad-b466-d3bfcb930df8" />

 #### Version 2 (V2) (Not finished tuning as of 6/01/2026)
+THere are several speed and performance optimizations made in V2, especially noticeable if using Google Colab to run the model.
 V2 adds additional convolutional layers while keeping spatial resolution larger.
 It also adds spatial dropout to the last 3 convolutional layers.

 ## Results